lukakostic/simpLex/README.md

 # simpLex
 Simple and fast lexer in C++ header (and example of json output)

 Easy to modify.
-Can register new symbols and identifiers at runtime.
+Can register new symbols (operators) at runtime.
 Useful if your language needs user-defined operators at runtime (operators 'split' text like whitespace would)

 Features: